YanKlInnomme/FoundryVTT-k4lt-assets/README.md

 Here's the link to listen to the full KULT Divinity Lost OST on the Bandcamp platform: https://helmgast.bandcamp.com/album/kult-divinity-lost-original-game-soundtrack.

-If you like the module and have the means to do so, you can support me by offering me a coffee on Buy Me a Coffee (https://www.buymeacoffee.com/yank).
-Your support would be greatly appreciated and will aid ongoing development.
-In any case, I hope you have a rewarding and enjoyable experience.
-Please feel free to contact me with any comments or issues.
+If you enjoy this module and are in a position to do so, you can support my work by buying me a coffee on Buy Me a Coffee (https://www.buymeacoffee.com/yank).
+Your support is greatly appreciated and helps fund the continued development of this project.
+Either way, I hope you enjoy using it.
+If you have any comments, suggestions, or questions, please don't hesitate to get in touch.

 ## Prerequisites